 Epic has concluded the Gears of Wars trilogy with what is easily the best and most gratifying series entry.
-Gears of War 3 makes up for all the series mishaps (broken multiplayer, bad narrative, clunky controls), and makes you forget about the previous game’s atrocious ending.
+Gears of War 3 makes up for all the series mishaps (broken multiplayer, bad narrative, clunky controls), and makes you forget about the previous game’s biggest flaw: the atrocious ending.
 But before we dive full-on into the review, treat yourself to some backstory.

 If you haven’t played Gears of War or Gears of War 2, Gears of War 3 has a small recap to get you up to speed.
 Gears of War 3 draws a grim picture with little to no hope left: The game starts two years after the COG’s decided to sink Jacinto, mankind is hanging on by a thread, the COG is in shambles, and its soldiers are living on a ship at sea.
 There are humans living on land called The Stranded (which are fighting for survival and have set up small colonies) and The Locust is also suffering as its underground network has been destroyed and is forced to scavenge above ground.
 To make matters worse, both the humans and Locust have the Lambent or “glowies” to deal with.
 Yeah, it’s bad and the game reflects on these hard times.

 The Locust horde has even begun to use human weapons and have gone as far as to make turrets out of old Lancers.
 Ammo is scarce (especially on harder difficulties) and each firefight is intense.
 The checkpoint system makes a return–not that anyone is complaining.
 It auto saves your progress making sure you never turn your console off without a save point.
 The in-game collectibles are back, including the annoying COG tags.
 These collectibles earn achievements, naturally.